joeatwork/clio/README.md

 ```

 The `clio templ` command expands a mustache template in an old note into
 a new note.
-I have a template with the title "tc" that looks like this.
+I have a template with the title "tcommand" that looks like this.

 ```
 ---